percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 Beginning with Percona Everest v1.2.0, breaking changes are being introduced to the API for `monitoring-instances` and `backup-storages` resources.
 These updates include:

-- Before the release of Percona Everest 1.2.0, the resources `monitoring-instances` and  `backup-storages` had a global scope.
-Earlier, Percona Everest used a `.spec.allowedNamespaces` field to control access to these global resources.
+- Before the launch of Percona Everest 1.2.0, the resources `monitoring-instances` and `backup-storages` had a global scope.
+Percona Everest used a `.spec.allowedNamespaces` field to control access to these global resources.
 This field defined the namespaces where the resources could be accessed, thus providing some degree of access control.

 - With the upgrade to Percona Everest version 1.2.0, the transition from global scope to the designated namespaces for these resources is an important change in the way access control is managed.
 This improves security as the resources are only accessible within their designated namespaces.
 The database clusters can only use `monitoring-instances` and `backup-storages` located within the same namespace as the cluster.